turnkeyisp/blog/data/blog/inbound-sales-call-training.md

 ![complete info](/blog/static/images/complete-info.png)

-"If a customer is calling asking for service in his area, depending on the client the call is coming in from I would create an account for the cx (customer), gather his or her information, address, phone, full name, email and add the account to create a lead.
-I would then escalate to have a sales team reach out.
+"If a customer is calling asking for service in his area, depending on the client, I would create an account for the cx (customer), gather his or her information, address, phone, full name, email and add the account to create a lead.
+I would then escalate to have the sales team reach out.
 In the case of one ISP we can schedule a site survey visit to make sure that services are available.
 They will continue from there." -Alexis

 ## Summary: Team Lead Answer